What is Compressive Stress?

-When the compressive stress is applied to the materials that are brittle, these materials fracture as there is a sudden release of the stored energy.
-Whereas when the compressive stress is applied to the materials that are ductile, they compress and there is no failure.
+When compressive stress is applied to the brittle materials, these materials fracture as there is a sudden release of the stored energy.
+When the compressive stress is applied to the ductile materials, they compress, and there is no failure.

 There are three ways to deform a solid with the help of external force:

-- When a solid body is stretched by applying with two equal forces normal to cross-sectional area, it is known as tensile stress
+- When a solid body is stretched by applying two equal forces normal to the cross-sectional area, the resistive force developed per unit area is known as tensile stress

-- When a solid body is compressed, restoring force is developed due to an externally applied force which is known as compressive stress.
+- When a solid body is compressed, restoring force is developed due to an externally applied force.
+That restoring force per unit cross-sectional area is known as compressive stress.

-- When a solid body is exposed to two equal and opposite forces parallel to the cross-sectional area, the tangential force that is developed is known as tangential or shearing stress.
+- When a solid body is exposed to two equal and opposite forces parallel to the cross-sectional area, the tangential force that is developed per unit area is known as tangential or shearing stress.

 Unit of Compressive Stress: